Bhav-Dua/phase-1-project-vehicle-inventory/README.md

 ## Description

-This web application allows you to add and remove vehicles from the inventory, search for them by VIN number, as well as filter them by make/model
+This web application allows you to add and remove vehicles from the inventory, and search for them by VIN number

 ## Roadmap